Driving Mr. Mossback: Critical reviews

 TV Tome gave the episode a 7 out of 10 rating and wrote "A solid episode from supervising producer Rick Cleveland, though not a superb one.
-On the plus side there's a cool song playing through the episode's closing credits and the producers have finally decided to add Prevoiusly On and, weirdly enough Next On credits to the show.
+On the plus side there's a cool song playing through the episode's closing credits and the producers have finally decided to add Previously On and, weirdly enough Next On credits to the show.
 About time."
 Billie Doux of Doux Reviews gave the episode a 3 out of 4 stars and wrote "The standard good SFU episode."
 Television Without Pity gave the episode a "B" grade.

 In 2016, Ross Bonaime of Paste ranked it 12th out of all 63 Six Feet Under episodes and wrote, "In the first great episode of Season Two, “Driving Mr. Mossback” reminds us of just how excellent Six Feet Under can be, especially in its more shocking moments.
 Nate returns to his old home of Seattle, bringing Claire along.
 While there, we meet his old co-op friend/occasional sex buddy Lisa — who will end up playing a huge role in the next few seasons — and we see the effects of AVM on Nate for the first time.
 Brenda fantasizes about a man she met at a bar, and Nate may or may not have cheated on her with Lisa while in Seattle.
 In spite of all that we don't see in “Driving Mr. Mossback,” it's clear that the gap between them is growing and that neither of them is getting what they want out of this relationship anymore.
 At least for the time being."